mBarlescu/blogTechTest/README.md

 Visit 'http://localhost:3000/posts/submit' to create a post.
 And to view all posts, visit 'http://localhost:3000/posts'

-The app had a huge bug, where if the /posts page is refreshed the server shuts down.
+The app had a huge bug, where if the /posts page was refreshed the server shut down.
 This problem was resolved by removing 'client.end()', from the queries.

 ## Screen Shots
 !["Adding a post"](https://github.com/mBarlescu/blogTechTest/blob/master/screenshots/Screenshot%20from%202019-01-02%2022-55-21.png?raw=true)